Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: Multiple time-scale analysis

 Hence, the manifold $S_c$ is normally hyperbolic and attracting for all $c > 0$, and degenerate at $(0,0)$.
 The manifold $S_h$ is degenerate.

 Fast fibers constitute non-trivial heteroclinic connections between $S_h$ and $S_c$ in the layer problem \eqref{eq:layer_R1}.
 In particular, they obey the equation

 see Figure \ref{SingLimFig}.

 \begin{rem} The expressions in \eqref{eq:fibers_R1} are not on their own sufficient to prove that orbits of the layer problem connect points on $S_h$ and $S_c$.
-A proof of this property is deferred to Appendix \ref{app:proof_theorem} Lemma \ref{lem:map12}, and omitted here for expository reasons. \end{rem}
+A proof of this property follows from Lemma \ref{lem:map12} in Appendix \ref{app:proof_theorem}, and is omitted here for expository reasons. \end{rem}